cloudinary-community/gatsby-transformer-cloudinary/README.md

 🦄 Automagically serves the most modern image format your user's browser can support on her device.
 Like AVIF or WebP!

-## Upload Images to Cloudinary 🏗️

-Upload images to Cloudinary in two ways:

-1. Upload images in `File` nodes to Cloudinary
-2. Upload remote images by their URL to Cloudinary

-A `CloudinaryAsset` node is created for each image.

 ## 1. Install plugin 🦄

-Our plugin automagically creates childCloudinaryAsset nodes for `File` nodes created by [`gatsby-source-filesystem`](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/).

 ```bash
 npm install --save gatsby-transformer-cloudinary gatsby-source-filesystem